ryantherileyman/riley-python-tutorials/README.md

 ## Hello World with Jinja2

 This project is found in the "hello-world-with-jinja" folder.
 It illustrates basic use of the built-in "argparse" and "json" libraries, and basic use of [Jinja2](https://github.com/pallets/jinja) for static webpage generation.

+## Product Website with Jinja2

+This project is found in the "product-website-with-jinja".
+It illustrates basic use of [Jinja2](https://github.com/pallets/jinja) for static webpage generation, including basic control structures, filters, and whitespace control.